sergey-tkalych/serverless-application-with-aws/README.md

-# Geekspace: Serverless application with AWS
+# Serverless application with AWS